franBec/pollitoDev/content/en/blog/2023-12-29-contract-driven-dev-2.md

 ## Let's begin: Creating the Java Spring Boot Backend

 Here's the most difficult part, coming up with a name.
 After asking chatGPT for ideas, one stood out: _SpringCityExplorer_.
-So yep, now this is oficially **The Pollito Spring City Explorer Project**
+So yep, now this is oficially **The Pollito Spring City Explorer Project**.

 So now we go to [Spring Initializr](https://start.spring.io/), and: